 Sweets and baked goods, especially if made with the artificial sweetener xylitol, also known as birch sugar, can cause liver failure and death.

 Nuts (macadamias, almonds, pecans, and walnuts), as well as fatty meats, gravy, and turkey skin, can cause vomiting, diarrhea, and potentially deadly pancreatitis.

 Be sure to warn friends and family of the potential danger.
 If they aren’t around dogs often, they may not realize how treacherous it can be to slip them a treat under the table.

 Worried about what your dog ate?
 Program your veterinarian’s phone number on your smartphone.

-To be extra safe, be sure you know the hours and location or the closest emergency animal clinic.
-The ASPCA also provides a poison control hotline at 888-426-4435 or download the organization’s mobile app to access to potentially life-saving information.
+To be extra safe, be sure you know the hours and location of the closest emergency animal clinic.
+The ASPCA also provides a poison control hotline at 888-426-4435 or download the organization’s mobile app to access potentially life-saving information.

 Dog holiday dangers: Decorations

 Be sure to anchor your tree securely.
 You wouldn’t want a playful puppy to tip it over.

 Consider hanging ornaments and light strings out of reach, especially if you have a puppy that likes to chew.